marbelbb/marbelbb/README.md

 ## Hi there 👋

-👨‍💻 Junior Computer Science student at ITCR, Costa Rica.
+👨‍💻Computer Science student at ITCR, Costa Rica.
 Currently working on virtual reality projects, exploring new forms of interaction and immersive experiences.

 🌐 Location: Heredia, Costa Rica.